Tenchumaru/Devices/README.md

 The generated scanner uses the return value of the user-provided scanner method to determine whether or not to return that value.
 It will return it if it is not the default (`null` for class types) and loop if it is the default.
 This might be problematic for integral values since their default is `0`, which might be a valid return value.
+Consider using `int?` in such cases.

 ### Lad Operator Precedence